 - The username is your personal email address.
 The password is Placement2014.

 - Once you have logged into Blackboard, you will see "Language Placement Indicators within the Course Content box (Course Catalog).
 Click on it.

 - Click on the language indicator you need to take, read brief instructions and begin

 - Print and save your results for your records

 Dr. Jean-Pierre Lalande, Chair

-Department of Foreign Languages, Comenius 103,
+Department of Modern Languages and Literatures, Comenius 103,